 Lastly, at Roosevelt we pride ourselves in our professional growth.
-Teachers and staff at Roosevelt attend regular professional development workshops in CGI and Pictorial Math and attend summer institutes in Reading and Writing Workshop at Columbia University's Teachers College.
+Teachers and staff at Roosevelt contract with staff developers for regular professional development workshops at our school site in UCLA CGI Math and Reading and Writing Workshops at Columbia University's Teachers College.
 We've added additional professional development by becoming a project school sponsored by Teachers College.
 This affords us additional on-site training by staff developers form Columbia University.
 By integrating this training with professional protocols such as Learning Walk and Lesson Link, our Roosevelt team works collaboratively to provide the best possible instruction for all our students.
 Our signature practices of CGI and Reading and Writing Workshop have earned us our second Distinguished School Award during the 2013-14 school year.